yektaayduk/yus-repo/trunk/FreeRTOS/STM32/examples/stm32f103rb_freertos_demo_01/readme.txt

 tested with CodeSourcery CodeBench Lite (arm-none-eabi)

-demo: STM32F103RB LED Blinker on pin 9 of GPIOB
+demo: LED Blinker on pin 9 of GPIOB
+      xUART on USART1

 ---------------------------------------------------------